JonKing93/pdsi/README.md

 Z: Z indices at each site in each month.

-PE: Computed potential evapotranspiration at each site in each month.
+PE: Computed potential evapotranspiration at each site in each month (in mm).

 ### Tips for slow computations